 Excluding the ALOG acquisition, our customer count increased to 4,135 as of June 30, 2011 versus 3,661 as of June 30, 2010, an increase of 13%.
 This increase was due to organic growth in our business.
 Our utilization rate represents the percentage of our cabinet space billing versus net sellable cabinet space available taking into account power limitations.
 Excluding the impact of the ALOG acquisition, our utilization rate increased to 76% as of June 30, 2011 versus approximately 74% as of June 30, 2010; however, excluding the impact of our IBX data center expansion projects that have been open for less than four full quarters, our utilization rate would have increased to approximately 86% as of June 30, 2011.
 Our utilization rate varies from market to market among our IBX data centers across the Americas, EMEA and Asia-Pacific regions.
 We continue to monitor the available capacity in each of our selected markets.
 To the extent we have limited capacity available in a given market it may limit our ability for growth in that market.
 We perform demand studies on an ongoing basis to determine if future expansion is warranted in a market.
 In addition, power and cooling requirements for most customers are growing on a per unit basis.
-As a result, customers are consumption limitations with certain of our high power demand customers.
-This increased power consumption limitations with certain of our high power demand customers.
-This increased power consumption limitations with certain of previous IBX data centers.
+As a result, customers are consuming an increasing amount of power per cabinet.
+Although we generally do not control the amount of power our customers draw from installed circuits, we have negotiated power consumption limitations with certain of our high power demand customers.
+This increased power consumption has driven the requirement to build out our new IBX data centers to support power and cooling needs twice that of previous IBX data centers.
 We could face power limitations in our centers even though we may have additional physical cabinet capacity available within a specific IBX data center.
-This could have a negative impact on the available utilization capacity of a given center, which could have a negative impact on our ability to grow revenues, affecting our financial performance, operating results and cash flows.
+This could have a negative impact on the available utilization capacity of a given center, which could have a negative impact on our ability to grow revenues, affecting our financial performan

 Strategically, we will continue to look at attractive opportunities to grow our market share and selectively improve our footprint and service offerings.
 As was the case with our recent expansions and acquisitions, our expansion criteria will be dependent on a number of factors such as demand from new and existing customers, quality of the design, power capacity, access to networks, capacity availability in the current market location, amount of incremental investment required by us in the targeted property, lead-time to break-even and in-place customers.
 Like our recent expansions and acquisitions, the right combination of these factors may be attractive to us.
-Depending on the circumstances, these transactions may require additional capital expenditures funded by upfront cash payments or through long-term leasing arrangements, in order to bring these properties up to Equinix standards.
+Depending on the circumstances, these transactions may require additional capital expenditures funded by upfront cash payments or through long-term financing arrangements, in order to bring these properties up to Equinix standards.
 Property expansion may be in the form of purchases of real property, long-term leasing arrangements or acquisitions.
 Future purchases, construction or acquisitions may be completed by us or with partners or potential customers to minimize the outlay of cash, which can be significant.